 Control & Prevention Tips

-- Keep your surrounding clean.
+- Keep your surroundings clean.

-- Dispose all waste from the premise.
+- Dispose of all waste from the premises.

 - Keep your garden area clean as spiders find these areas suitable to weave their web.